 A few weeks ago, my friend Jenni sent me a link to this amazing looking Bean and Bacon Soup by Taste and Tell.
 I had actually run across the photo on Pinterest a couple days prior and it had made my mouth water, but she had already tried it and verified it’s scrumptious status.
 That’s all I needed to make me want to try it ASAP.
 But of course, I made it my own and ended up with this Bacon Bean and Potato Soup.

-Sooo finally, a few weeks later, here it is.
-I switched things up and put my own spin on it as usual, but the bones are the same.
-Simple ingredients and big flavor—my kind of recipe!
-I used dry beans to save an extra dollar or two, used less bacon, and added potatoes because A) they were on sale and B) potatoes are great for bulking up soups.
+I love this soup because it has simple ingredients and big flavor—my kind of recipe!
+I used dry beans to save an extra dollar or two, used less bacon, and added potatoes because they were on sale and potatoes are great for bulking up soups.
 Because of that, this soup makes a HUGE batch, so you can rest assured at least half of it is going in my freezer.
 Make sure you have a large stock pot for this one.
 Mine was a 5 quart pot and The Bacon Bean and Potato Soup filled it really close to the top!

 - 2 cloves garlic ($0.16)